 In Step 2, enter your name and email address.

 Your UCSF or SFVAMC CITI training record is linked to your account in iRIS, the IRB’s online submission system.
-The two accounts are linked by email address, so your email address in CITI must match your email address in iRIS.
+The two accounts are linked by email address, so your PRIMARY email address in CITI must match your email address in iRIS.
 If necessary, you can update your email address in CITI or in the "My Account Information" section of iRIS under "My Assistant."

 In steps 3-6, enter a user name, password, security question and personal profile info.
 You also can choose to receive Continuing Education credits, which are available for a fee that is paid by the learner.
 You only need to answer the required questions in these sections.

 Note: Individuals who are not employed by UCSF can complete the training if their institution does not offer human subjects training.

-You will be given three curriculum options.
+You will be given several curriculum options.
 Some are required, some optional.

 - "Human Subjects Protection Training" is required for all studies seeking IRB approval.

 - "Good Clinical Practice (GCP)" is required for all NIH-funded studies seeking IRB review.
 It is optional for non-NIH-funded studies.
 Note: The IRB will soon require GCP training for all study personnel regardless of funding.

 - "Responsible Conduct in Research (RCR)" is optional for the IRB.
 However, some federal awards require that grantees undergo education in the responsible conduct of research.
 To meet this requirement, researchers should register and complete the CTSI RCR Course.